Agent step

 Agent outputs are called “output variables” and are stored in a context variable for easy access.
 To define the output variable:

-Agent outputs can be saved as strings, numbers, or booleans.
+Agent outputs can be saved as strings, numbers, booleans, or objects.
 This makes them flexible for both text personalization and conditional logic in your Canvas.
 Here are some common uses for each type:

 When defined, you can use an output variable throughout the Canvas by using the same template syntax as you would with a context variable.
 Either use the Context Variable segment filter, or template agent responses directly using Liquid: {{context.${response_variable_name}}} .